 Secondly, I realize that the word, “Commandment” is a powerful one.
 As in “I command you to…”

-That said, if you’re uncomfortable being told what to do (by someone who knows way more about how to do powerful franchise research than you do), you’re more than welcome to substitute a kinder, gentler word as you read through my 10 Commandments.
+That said, if you’re uncomfortable being told what to do (by someone who knows way more about how to do powerful franchise research than you do), you’re more than welcome to substitute a kinder, gentler word as you read through my “10 Commandments Of Franchise Research.”
+(My 10 franchise research tips)

 For example, you can use “suggest.”
 Or “encourage.”